Getting Started for Sellers of Firearm and Ammunition Products

 Updating Your Business Information

-Update Business Information Online – Update your business information through our online services.
+You can update your business information through our online services.
 Log in using your username and password and select the account you want to update.
-Select the More under the I Want To section, then select the option you are requesting to update under Account Maintenance.
+Select More under the I Want To section, then select the option you are requesting to update under Account Maintenance.

 Online Services